 Semi-retired, we had reversed the irony of working life: having enough money, but no time to enjoy it.
 After our move, we had plenty of time to explore pursuing our passions … heck, to even determine what those passions might be.
 We lived in Costa Rica for almost four years.
 During that time we began to hike a lot.
 We lived in Costa Rica’s central valley and were in the middle of the mountains.
 Our morning ritual was to walk out our back door and hike up the steep incline of the slope of Poas Volcano and down the surrounding valleys.

 So, we had found our passion.
-But it is one thing to hike a couple hours each morning and another to live in the wilderness for six months.
+But it is one thing to hike a couple of hours each morning and another to live in the wilderness for six months.
 However, on one such hike, my wife and I determined to do just that.
 We decided to take our adventurous life up a level and hike the Appalachian Trail.

 What is the Appalachian Trail (AT)